rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/expected-value-theory/">Expected value</a> - A way of considering options based on the value of a possible outcome multiplied by the probability of that outcome occurring, giving the probability-weighted average of all possible outcomes.

 <a target="_blank" href="https://conceptually.org/concepts/explore-or-exploit/">Explore/Exploit tradeoff</a> - The tradeoff between using the information or skills you have now (‘exploiting’), or learning more (‘explore’).
-E.g. a person seeking a high-impact career may have to weigh up taking a known path they believe to be high-impact, or learning more to find out if there is a higher impact path available.
+E.g., a person seeking a high-impact career may have to weigh up taking a known path they believe to be high-impact, or learning more to find out if there is a higher impact path available.

 <a name="F"></a>